StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-case-management-performance.md

 # Measure Case Management Performance

-This topic provides step-by-step instructions for measuring case management performance in TheHive.

-You can measure case management performance [for all cases in your organization](#measure-the-performance-of-all-cases-in-your-organization) or [a specific case](#measure-the-performance-of-a-specific-case).
+Measure case management performance in TheHive [for all cases in your organization](#measure-the-performance-of-all-cases-in-your-organization) or [for a specific case](#measure-the-performance-of-a-specific-case).

 If you want to know more about the key performance indicators (KPIs) available in TheHive, refer to the [Key Performance Indicators](key-performance-indicators.md) topic.